-By itself, increased intake of potassium does not often cause hyperkalemia because normal kidneys do a good job in excreting any extra potassium.
+By itself, increased potassium in a person's diet does not usually cause hyperkalemia because normal kidneys do a good job in excreting any extra potassium.

 Symptoms of Hyperkalemia

 Mild hyperkalemia causes few, if any, symptoms.
 Sometimes, people may develop muscle weakness.
 In a rare disorder called hyperkalemic familial periodic paralysis Familial Periodic Paralysis Familial periodic paralysis is a rare inherited disorder that causes sudden attacks of weakness and paralysis.
-There are four different forms, which involve abnormalities in how electrolytes... read more , people have attacks of weakness that can progress to paralysis.
+There are 4 different forms, which involve abnormalities in how electrolytes, such... read more , people have attacks of weakness that can progress to paralysis.

 When hyperkalemia becomes more severe, it can cause abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more .
 If the level is very high, the heart can stop beating.